Youth Services & Programs

 • Peer Support Within Their Community

-Nominations for the 2023 Spirit of Youth Program will be accepted until Tuesday, April 25, 2023.
+The nomination deadline for the 2024 Spirit of Youth Program is Tuesday, April 9, 2024.

 A collaborative effort with emergency services (RCMP, fire and ambulance) and health services (health promotion) that endorses five key messages while promoting smart risk and decision-making in youth.